imaya7/Data-Visualizations-/README.md

 # Data-Visualizations-
-Learned how to use Seaborn and Matplotlib to create insightful data visualizations.
+Learned how to use Matplotlib to create insightful data visualizations.

 # Loan and Iris Data Visualizations Using Matplotlib